Stories

 Yes, Alight received significant funding from the U.S. foreign aid budget for five of our country enterprise programs: Myanmar, Somalia, South Sudan, Sudan and Uganda.
 The stop work order and notice of suspensions announced on January 24, 2025, required Alight to immediately stop work on critical programs.

-What does the termination of 10,000 foreign aid contracts announced on February 26th mean for humanitarian aid organizations?
+What does the termination of 83% of USAID programs mean for humanitarian aid organizations?

 But has Alight been forced to leave any of the places it works?

-We haven’t yet had to leave any of the countries where we work, but we have had to close critical programs such as protection services for women and children fleeing violence and lifesaving health programs for malaria in Myanmar.
-So far, it’s funding from the U.S. foreign aid budget that has been lost, not our permission or ability to work in any of the countries or places we do.
+We haven’t yet had to leave any of the countries where we work, but we have had to close critical programs such as protection services for women and children fleeing violence and lifesaving health programs for drug-resistant malaria.
+So far, it’s funding from the U.S. government that has been lost, not our permission or ability to work in any of the countries or places we do.

 What can I do first?

 Donate.
-We’re facing a big gap.
+We're doing everything possible to continue lifesaving programs.
 More than ever, your gift matters.

 What can I do, besides donating?

-Giving is vital in this moment, as we’re facing a big shortfall.
+Giving is vital in this moment.
 But you can also…

 • Talk to family and friends.
 We put together this FAQ because the situation is so chaotic and confusing.
 Share what you’ve learned here so they understand the need.

 • Let your elected officials know you value foreign assistance.
-Costing less than 1% of the federal budget – foreign assistance saves millions of lives, helps create stability and prevents costly world crises.
+Costing less than 1% of the federal budget – foreign assistance saves millions of lives, helps protect national security and prevents costly health crises.

 • Share your ideas.
 This is unprecedented for Alight.
 We’ve never faced a challenge on this scale.
 Your ideas for how to make it through are very welcome.
 Reach out to us at hellohello@wearealight.org.